 If a tenant does move out during these slow periods (usually because we inherited them), we are slower to reduce the rent to fill the unit.
 Our advice stands as this: It is better to wait a little longer to find a full-priced, high-quality tenant than devalue your asset.
 Often, we see even drastic reductions fail time and time again meaning your home has not only been devalued but your tenant and inquiry quality have also dropped.
 Additionally, if the timing is right -usually near the end of our ‘slow seasons’- we may insist waiting to list your property for busier times which guarantees high traffic volume and tenant quality.

-Monetarily speaking, suppose a house is listed for $1,200 per month and came available on January 1st.
+Monetarily speaking, suppose a home is listed for $1,200 per month and came available on January 1st.
 The first two weeks in January are usually the slowest of the year.
 In an attempt to find a tenant during that time, we could discount the monthly rent down to $1,000, but over a 12-month lease, this will cost the landlord $2,400.
-Or, we could offer a one month 50% discount which would cost the landlord $600.
+Or, we could offer a one-month 50% discount which would cost the landlord $600.
 There are times and some situations that may arise where this becomes the best option for you personally when faced with a vacant home during ‘slow seasons’.
 Victory, however, avoids at all costs, when possible, giving discounts or rental credits.
-There have been numerous occasions where this has backfired on landlords and we often see when the word ‘discount’ or ‘reduced rent’ is in a listing a large number of unqualified candidates eat up precious time.

 Victory Real Estate is committed to working on behalf of our property owners.
 We know our market.
 We know our renters and we will do everything possible to time our leases to maximize both.